filiprem/pg-tools/pgboom/README.md

                             Does not overwrite any pre-existing objects.

-                        diff: Compares database to directory.
+                        diff: Compares object definitions between database and directory.

+                            The directory is suposed to be pre-populated with `pgboom explode`.

                         cat: Does the same as implode, but concatenates into --File, not database.

-                        test: Runs a built-in test (for developers).
+                        test: Performs a built-in test (for developers).

   DSN                   PostgreSQL data source in 'key=value' format DIR                   Destination/source directory